Ingo tetralogy: The Deep

+The Deep was published 1 May 2007.
+It received a review from Booklist.

-After the devastation of the Tide Knot the Kraken awakens and it is said that only half mer and half humans can overcome the Kraken; a terrible monster who can only be put back to sleep if one boy and one girl be sacrificed for him.
+The novel follows the devastation of the Tide Knot.
+The Kraken awakens and it is said that only half mer and half humans can overcome the Kraken; a terrible monster who can only be put back to sleep if one boy and one girl be sacrificed for him.

 Faro invites Sapphire to a mer assembly with Conor.
 Once there Conor and Sapphire make a deal that they will overcome the kraken if their father can have the choice to leave Ingo because they believe their father is there against his will.
 Evrys, the mer's spokesperson, is irritated with their proposal but agrees because Conor and Sapphire are the only ones who can save the mer.

 Faro (because he's not all mer), Sapphire and Conor descend into the deep with the help of the whale.
 They face the Kraken who's a shape shifter and have a battle of wits.
 Sapphire finally puts him back to sleep using the rowan berries which Granny Carne had given her before she went down to face the kraken.
 They all go back to tell the mer the good news.

 Faro asks Sapphire to make the crossing of Ingo, a trip around the whole globe which the mer make when they come of age, with him.
 She agrees and asks if Conor can join them which Faro agrees with.
 Evrys is furious because it was only a mer tradition.
 Faro says that Elvira will come too and Sapphire is a little uneasy with Conor and Elvira together.

 The Crossing of Ingo

+The Crossing of Ingo was published 5 May 2008.
+It received reviews from the Liverpool Echo and The Times, and was longlisted for the 2008 Booktrust Teenage Prize.